 - Explaining to the patient or parent how valuable a period of peak flow monitoring is in helping to make a correct diagnosis.
-"This is a bit of a palaver but it will really help us to get the right diagnosis and get you on to the right treatment to get you better." - 2.
+"This is a bit of a fuss but it will really help us to get the right diagnosis and get you onto the right treatment and make you better." - 2.
 Correct teaching of how to use the peak flow meter.
-Best of three hard fast blows and record the highest reading. - Having the patient or parent show you that they can perform peak flow measurements, correctly read the meter and correctly plot that number on a chart.
+Best of three hard fast blows and record the highest reading. - 3.
+Having the patient or parent show you that they can perform peak flow measurements, correctly read the meter and correctly plot that number on a chart.
 They must be able to do all three to make a meaningful peak flow chart. - 4.
-Taking measurements twice daily or more for a sufficient period - usually at least 2-4 weeks - at a time when symptoms are present.
+Taking measurements twice daily, or more for a sufficient period - usually at least 2-4 weeks - at a time when symptoms are present.
 Peak flow charting when introducing a trial of treatment is particularly worthwhile.
 Encourage measurement when symptoms are marked and when they are better.
-Pre- and post-exercise readings are also useful. - 5.
+Pre and post exercise readings are also useful. - 5.
 Knowing how to identify abnormal variability in peak flow. - 6.
 Repeating the testing period at a later date if symptoms persist but initial testing is inconclusive or the diagnosis remains in doubt.

-Peak expiratory flow (PEF) should be recorded as the best of three forced expiratory blows from total lung capacity with a maximum pause of 2 seconds before blowing.
+Peak expiratory flow (PEF) should be recorded as the best of three forced expiratory blows from total lung capacity with a maximum pause of two seconds before blowing.
 The patient can be standing or sitting.
-Further blows should be done if the largest two PEF measurements are not within 40 L/min.
+Further blows should be done if the largest two PEF are not within 40 l/min.

 Charts are provided with peak flow meters but these are limited in duration.
-Drug companies provide peak flow diaries or you can use the excellent charts in the booklet FP1010, often still available from primary care organisations.
-Charting the readings on a graph is much preferable to recording numbers only, since it allows better pattern recognition and easier identification of maximum and minimum readings.
+Drug companies provide peak flow diaries, or you can use the excellent charts in the booklet FP1010 often still available from primary care organisations.
+Charting the readings on a graph is much preferable to recording numbers only since it allows better pattern recognition and easier identification of maximum and minimum readings.
 Electronic meters with memory recording exist but are little used outside of research settings.
+Mobile phone attachment PEFR meters with accompanying apps to record and chart results are becoming available.